Shawn-Nichol/AndroidKotlinGuide/User Interface/RecyclerView/Create basic RV.md

 ```
 ## 2) Create A container
-A container is where is the View that will display RecyclerView in an Activity or Fragment.
-A container is created to the XML layout file
+A container is where the RecyclerView will display in the Activity or Fragment.
+A container is created to the of the Activity or Fragment layout file

 ```
 <?xml version="1.0" encoding="utf-8"?>